Approximate Newton policy gradient algorithms: Approximate Newton method

 where where $0<\eta\leq1$ is the learning rate and $c_s$ is a multiplier introduced by the constraint $\sum_a\pi_s^a = 1$.

 \end{theorem}

-For particular choices of $\phi$, the corresponding quasi-Newton update scheme can be obtained directly by plugging $\phi$ into \eqref{eq:quasiNTupdate}. \begin{itemize} \item For the case $\phi(x) = x\log x$ and $(h_\pi)_s=\sum_a\pi_s^a\log\frac{\pi_s^a}{\mu_s^a}$, one can solve the multipliers $c_s$ explicitly as in \Cref{thm: approxnewton} and obtain the NPG method with prior distribution $\mu$:
+For particular choices of $\phi$, the corresponding approximate Newton update scheme can be obtained directly by plugging $\phi$ into \eqref{eq:quasiNTupdate}. \begin{itemize} \item For the case $\phi(x) = x\log x$ and $(h_\pi)_s=\sum_a\pi_s^a\log\frac{\pi_s^a}{\mu_s^a}$, one can solve the multipliers $c_s$ explicitly as in \Cref{thm: approxnewton} and obtain the NPG method with prior distribution $\mu$:

 \item For the case $\phi(x) = \frac{4}{1-\alpha^2}(1-x^{\frac{1+\alpha}{2}})~(\alpha<1)$ and $h_\pi$ given by the $\alpha$-divergence \eqref{eq:alpha}, we have $\theta_s^a = -\frac{2}{1-\alpha}(\pi_s^a/\mu_s^a)^{\frac{\alpha-1}{2}}$, thus by \eqref{eq:quasiNTupdate} the update scheme is